mikedh/trimesh/README.md

 ## Basic Installation

 Keeping `trimesh` easy to install is a core goal, thus the *only* hard dependancy is [numpy](http://www.numpy.org/).
-Installing other packages adds functionality but is *not required*.
-For the easiest install with *only* `numpy`, `pip` can generally install `trimesh` cleanly on Windows, Linux, and OSX:
+Installing other packages adds functionality but is not required.
+For the easiest install with just numpy, `pip` can generally install `trimesh` cleanly on Windows, Linux, and OSX:

 ```bash
 pip install trimesh